lanl/Nautilus/doc/sphinx/src/format_standard.rst

 User-defined entities return the string "U:XXXXXXX", where "XXXXXXX" is the user data in hexadecimal.

-Unknown entities return ``invalid_short_standard_name``, which has the value "unknown".
+Unknown entities return ``invalid_standard_symbol``, which has the value "unknown".

-Long Standard Name
+Standard Name
 ---------------------------------------------------------------------------------------------------

-The "long standard" name is what is normally recognized as the standard name for each entity, in the form of a ``std::string``.
+The standard name is what is represented by a ``std::string``.
 The conversion functions are

-- ``from_standard_name(string)`` accepts a string in either short-standard format or long-standard format and returns an ``EntityTag``
+- ``from_standard_name`` accepts a string and returns an ``EntityTag``

-  - For consistency, Nautilus also provides the alias ``from_long_standard_name``.

-- ``to_long_standard_format(entity)`` accepts an ``EntityTag`` and returns the long-standard format string
+- ``to_standard_name`` accepts an ``EntityTag`` and returns the standard name as a string

-Unlike with the short standard name, the long standard name can handle a variety of formats.
-Therefore the ``to_long_standard_format`` accepts optional argments of the nuclide and/or particle format to use
+Unlike with the standard symbol, the standard name has several variants.
+Therefore the ``to_standard_name`` accepts optional argments to specify the nuclide and/or particle variants.

-- allowed nuclide formats are "IUPAC", "American", "British", and "Canadian"
+- allowed nuclide formats are "IUPAC", "American", "British", and "Canadian"; default is IUPAC
-- allowed particle formats are "PDG" and "alternate"
+- allowed particle formats are "PDG" and "alternate"; default is PDG

-The rules for nuclides is the same as for the short standard name, except
+The rules for nuclides is the same as for the standard symbol, except

-- the full name (all lowercase) is used instead of the atomic symbol, spelled according to the specified format (default: IUPAC)
+- the full name (all lowercase) is used instead of the atomic symbol, spelled according to the specified format

 Examples: